AccordBox/scrapy-spider-example/README.md

 2. How to handle pagination in Scrapy spider.

-3. A simple script which can make you Scrapy shell more powerful.
+3. A simple script which can make your Scrapy shell more powerful.

 4. How to define Scrapy item, and how to create a custom Item Pipeline to save the data of Item into Databases such as Mysql or PostgreSQL.

+5. All the code can run without problem in Python2 and Python3

 ## Feedback